 Each learning module begins with a Getting Started Guide.
 The Getting Started Guides incorporate a series of self-directed learning activities and includes pre-reading materials; tasks and online information.
 This is followed by a face-to-face workshop allowing participants to explore the challenges in more details.
 Applying the learning will be through a management challenge inquiry.
 The learning module ends with an On-the-Job learning guide which contains resources/tools and development options to help embed the learning long term.

-The program is aimed at new or current/existing State Service Managers (Band 6, 7 and 8) or equivalent roles that have responsibilities for the full range of management functions (people, budgets, resources).
+The program is aimed at new or current/existing Supervisors/team leaders, and State Service Managers (Band 4-6, 7 and 8) or equivalent roles that have responsibilities for the full range of management functions (people, budgets, resources).
 Participants must have direct reports and supervise between four and eight people.

-It is essential that participants are current managers.
+It is essential that participants are current managers and have direct reports.

 Location and Dates